 It is the student’s responsibility to keep track of chapel attendance.
 We recommend students keep a written record of attendance and chapel notes so students know which and how many chapels they’ve attended.
 Students may email MinistryFormation@lifepacific.edu

 What if I don’t get credit for a chapel I’ve attended?

-All chapels are uploaded within 24 hours by the Office of Calling and Vocation.
+All chapels are uploaded towards the end of the semester and a link can be found on Moodle under the Chapel card.
 Students are responsible for keeping track of their attendance.
-If you believe a chapel is missing from your record, you must contact the Office of Ministry Formation at MinistryFormation@lifepacific.edu
+If a student believes a chapel is missing from their record, they must contact the Office of Ministry Formation at MinistryFormation@lifepacific.edu

 - Chapel date and time

 - 1 page summary or notes of the chapel and 3/4 - 1 page reflection.

 Why does Life Pacific University keep track of chapel, outreach, and church attendance?

 Accountability.
 LPU’s mission is to transform students into leaders prepared to serve God in the Church, the workplace, and the world.
 Life Pacific University tracks chapel attendance, outreach hours, and church attendance as a form of accountability to our mission and values.
 This ensures each graduate of LPU knows how to practically apply the Scriptures, get involved in church, actively participate in chapel, and serve the local and/or global community.